up42/up42-py/docs/analytics.md

 # Analytics

-Apply analytics on geospatial data by using workflows with data and processing blocks.
+Apply analytics on geospatial data by using workflows with [data blocks](https://docs.up42.com/processing-platform/blocks/data) and [processing blocks](https://docs.up42.com/processing-platform/blocks/processing)

 ## Step 1.
 Create and populate a workflow

-A workflow is a sequence of [data blocks](https://docs.up42.com/processing-platform/blocks/data) and [processing blocks](https://docs.up42.com/processing-platform/blocks/processing).
+A workflow is a sequence of data blocks and processing blocks.
 It defines an order for operations.

 A workflow starts with a data block and is usually followed by one or more processing blocks.